Cepher-Bible/Kjv-Style-Covenant-Just/README.md

 The translation draws directly from the Hebrew, Aramaic, and Greek originals, seeking to honor their theological depth, covenantal emphasis, and prophetic sharpness with as few liberties as possible.

+## Poetic take:

+Greek to English = fast.
+But English is drunk.

+It thinks "love" means "feelings."
+It thinks "world" means "people."
+It thinks "eternal" means "forever."

+Hebrew keeps it sober.
+Latin keeps it locked.

+Without them, Greek hits English and melts.

+With them, Greek hits English and cuts the gloss from Old Testament to New Testament.

+That’s the vector.

+Not extra.

+Necessary.

 ## Cluster Compression Methodology

 This isn't just "a translation with locked terms."
 It's a compression